veso266/Screenbash/README.md

 Usage
 =====

-    screenbash.sh screenshot ## Takes a screenshot and then uploads it.
+    ## Takes a screenshot and then uploads it.

+    $ screenbash.sh screenshot

-    screenbash.sh file ## Prompts you to select a file and then uploads it.
+    ## Prompts you to select a file and then uploads it.

+    $ screenbash.sh file